 A Century-Long Mistake: Why We Underestimated Ancient Craftsmen

-However, a careful reanalysis shows that this “awl” is far more significant than previously thought—so much so that it could rewrite the history of Ancient Egypt.
+However, a careful reanalysis shows that this “awl” is far more significant than previously thought—so much so that it could rewrite the history of ancient Egypt.
 In a study published in the journal Egypt and the Levant, a team led by Newcastle University archaeologist Martin Odler argues that the object is actually the oldest known example of a bow drill in the region.
-If this is true, the creation of this tool dates back more than 2,000 years earlier than previously believed.
+If this is true, the tool would date back more than 2,000 years earlier than previously believed.

 Original photograph of the artifact published in 1927, along with the artifact itself